 Why Choose Watson & Associates, LLC for Government Contractor Federal Criminal Defense Cases?

-A crucial aspect of our practice lies in the fact that many of our federal defense lawyers possess extensive experience as government contracting officials.
+A crucial aspect of our practice lies in the fact that many of our federal Procurement Integrity Act defense lawyers possess extensive experience as government contracting officials.
 We also understand how trial lawyers in federal agencies like the DOJ and the U.S. Attorney’s Office operate.
 Drawing on those valuable insights, our job as a procurement integrity law firm is to deconstruct the government’s case and develop a legal defense that can create leverage in the event of litigation.

 Wojciech Kornacki Government Contracts Attorney & Suspension Debarment LawyerWojciech Kornacki, Of Counsel, focuses his practice on federal contract compliance, contract dispute and litigation, and business ethics.
 He has successfully represented dozens of private companies and individuals as a suspension and debarment lawyer facing debarment and suspension, challenged and defended contract awards at the Government Accountability Office (GAO) and the U.S. Court of Appeals for the Federal Circuit, filed appeals and litigated claims at the Armed Services Board of Contract Appeals (ASBCA) and the Civilian Board of Contract Appeals (CBCA), drafted compliance policies and assisted in due diligence matters and training.
 Read more.

-government contractor defense and procurement fraud lawyersWise D. Allen, Esquire , Counsel is a former Veteran Lieutenant Commander Judge Advocate for the United States Military.
+government contractor defense and procurement fraud lawyersWise D. Allen, Esquire , Counsel is Veteran Lieutenant Commander Judge Advocate for the United States Military.
 He also has extensive knowledge and experience in resolving corporate defense and litigation in vast international and national legal issues.

 He brings a wealth of successful experience to government contractors seeking defense counsel in the various areas of procurement fraud, Anti Corruption law, illegal kickbacks, international contracting, False Claims Act defense, BAA and TAA compliance and more.